sergeykonovalov/udemy-nodejs-master-class/README.md

 Unfortunately, mongoose's `document.validate()` returns a promise of void, so you can assign it to a variable.

 > Validate both user data and Mongo schema, as it protects you from invalid data due to missed field in some code.

+#### SchemaType Validation

+- String
+    - lowercase: true will convert string to lowercase
+    - uppercase: true
+    - trim: true

+Note that custom getters and setters is probably bad practice, as it will alter the actual data saved and returned.